How to Attend SDCC: A Guide for Newbies

 San Diego Comic-Con Badge Sales: A Beginner’s Guide

-It’s good to read it now, even if you struck out for 2018, just so you can adapt for any changes that may come next year.
-These tips will give you the best chance at walking away with tickets to San Diego Comic-Con under the current system.
+These tips are intended to give you the best chance at walking away with tickets to San Diego Comic-Con under the current system.
 It’s true that it’s a challenge to get badges for the event, but it’s not impossible.
 About 130,000 people attend the con every year and you can be one of them if you study how the system works and stay on top of things.
 That includes learning how the system works now, then catching up with the changes as they come.

 - Friends of Comic Con: SDCC Registration and Badges